cyclejs-community/component-combinators/README.md

 # Examples
 ## Separating layout from feature
-The following implementation corresponds to the layout specifications :
+The following implementation corresponds to the layout specifications:

 - layout specifications (in order from top to bottom of appearance on screen)
     - header